oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/nginx/README.md

 ### 2. Create NGINX ingress resource with custom annotation values
 Save the below configuration as `nginx-tls-console.yaml` and replace the string `weblogic-domain` with the namespace of the WebLogic domain, the string `domain1` with the domain UID, and the string `adminserver` with the name of the Administration Server in the WebLogic domain.

 **NOTE**: If you also have HTTP coming into ingress you will want to make sure that you remove any incoming WL-Proxy-SSL header.
 This protects you from a malicious user sending in a request and tricking WebLogic into thinking it's secure when it wasn't.
 Add the following annotations in the Nginx ingress configuration to block any WL-Proxy headers coming from the client.
+In the following example the ingress resource will eliminate client header `WL-Proxy-Client-IP`.

 ```
 apiVersion: extensions/v1beta1